A time of endings transforming into beginnings is upon all of us and I will be getting this published just under the wire, as they say.

 How do you navigate so much change amidst a backdrop of chaos and destabilization?
 Why, paint your nails blue!
 This picture above is of my hand, sporting a gorgeous midnight sky blue nail color.
 I believe this was my first professional manicure ever.
 One could call this a lively Senior moment!
 I was about to turn age 65, something I am still trying to wrap my head around.
 It seemed appropriate to do something our of character.
 The idea popped into my awareness that it would be fun to adorn myself in a novel way.
 It turns out this will be the color of my new car that I test drove yesterday.
 Pics will follow when I take her home.
 12/31 Update: I got her home and named her Margot.
 Pictures still to follow!

 I did not know at the time that blue was even a color option.
 This Lapis – like energy is connected to the throat chakra and I need to strengthen my voice.
 While I can be assertive and direct, there are instances where I falter.
 This happened again while texting my mother.
 This relationship is broken and declining fast.
-She discounts most of what I say and is living in denial is her coping strategy of choice.
+She discounts most of what I say and living in denial is her coping strategy of choice.
 I reached out to let her know how I felt about her refusal to take some past incidents in my childhood seriously.
 While I did a good job asserting myself, I could have said more and been more vulnerable.
 I would grade myself a C+.
 However, I continually see how well I have done considering the lack of love and care I received.
 Still hurts, even at my age!

 Speaking of transitions and age, I would like to end the year acknowledging some of those we lost.
 There has been an onslaught of amazing celebrities , local and distant, that took stage left this year.
 I am featuring some that have made a lasting impact.